-The Positron Emission Tomography (PET) Core Laboratory is chaired by Barry Siegel, MD, from Mallinckrodt Institute of Radiology at Washington University School of Medicine.
+The Positron Emission Tomography (PET) Core Laboratory is chaired by Paul E. Kinahan, PhD, Professor of Radiology and Director of PET/CT Physics from the University of Washington .
 The laboratory provides support related to PET technology for ACRIN clinical research and projects sponsored by other entities.
 A major development has been its involvement in establishing quantitative endpoints for imaging trials and standardized procedures for imaging acquisition and analysis.

 PET imaging capabilities include:

 - Procedures and methods for image acquisition and reconstruction

 - Clinical image quality assurance and quality control